On The Floor

 Fifteen percent on everything?

-Historically, a GST was first proposed in Australia by Keating himself in 1985.
-However, by 1991, the problems with a GST had become apparent after its implementation in Canada, and Keating, along with a majority of Australians, had turned against the idea.I was a stick-up kid for the capital gains,
+I was a stick-up kid for the capital gains4Historically, a GST was first proposed in Australia by Keating himself in 1985.
+However, by 1991, the problems with a GST had become apparent after its implementation in Canada, and Keating, along with a majority of Australians, had turned against the idea.

-but the feeling wanes when you grow some brains!
+But the feeling wanes when you grow some brains!

 Poor law, so my homies say: G – S – T – no – way!